preludeorg/libraries/README.md

 ## What's here

-Libraries are organized by language and categorized into Probes, SDK(s), and tests.
+Libraries are organized by language and categorized into Probes, SDK(s), and Tests.

 ### Probes
 A [probe](https://docs.preludesecurity.com/recipes/probes) is an endpoint process that knows how to run security tests.
 Probes are lightweight and open-source.